(ED; Erectile Dysfunction; Male Erectile Disorder)

 - Pelvic surgeries (particularly for ]]>prostate cancer]]> )

 The doctor will ask about your symptoms and medical history, and perform a physical exam.
 Expect questions about the frequency, quality, and duration of your erections.
 Your answers may help the diagnosis.

 The doctor will examine your penis, testes, and rectum.
 If a physical cause is suspected, you will need lab tests, including:

-Hormone levels such as
+- Hormone levels such as thyroid function tests

 Nocturnal Penile Tumescence Testing